pillar-markup/pillar/src/Pillar-ExporterCore.package/PRExportBrush.class/README.md

 I'm the superclass of all brushes.
 A brush is something you can add on a canvas.
-For exemple, LaTeX command and environment brushes can be added to a LaTeX canvas; HTML tags can be added to an HTML canvas.
+For example, LaTeX command and environment brushes can be added to a LaTeX canvas; HTML tags can be added to an HTML canvas.